 3. Target specific groups of users

 Not every Internet user will fit into your target audience.
 You likely only serve a particular area, and your customers tend to fit into specific demographic clusters.
-You don’t need to waste resources marketing to people outside of that audience.
+You don’t need to waste resources marketing to people outside that audience.

 That’s why Google Ads allows you to target specific groups of users based on those features.
 You can create custom audiences using factors like: